Xunnamius/project-utils/packages/plugin-lint/README.md

 These additional checks are performed if the current project is a monorepo:

-- ⛔ Errors when a sub-root `package.json` file is missing or unparsable
+- ⛔ Errors when a sub-root `package.json` file is unparsable
 - ⛔ Errors when a package shares the same `package.json` `name` field as another package in the monorepo
 - ⛔ Errors when an unnamed package shares the same [package-id][12] as another